carlwicker/weather-app/README.md

 - On first load, the app should show the weather for a specific place. ✔️
 - Users can see accurate and relevant weather information based on their search. ✔️
 - Users are able to see relevant information displayed in different metrics. ✔️
-- Users are notified if there is no information returned from their search. - WIP
+- Users are notified if there is no information returned from their search. ✔️

 ### Development